AlanZheng/php_register_login/README.md

 # php_register_login

-php register and login example
+Demo for how to use php session to create register/login and save data into txt file.